Distribute large sheets of paper and markers/pens to each individual or small groups.

-Clippings: Supply a bunch of newspapers and magazines, in addition to pens & markers, as a source of inspiration, images and headlines which they can repurpose (and paste onto paper) for their own stories and reflections.
+Clippings: Supply a bunch of newspapers and magazines, in addition to pens & markers, as a source of inspiration, images, and headlines that they can repurpose (and paste onto paper) for their own stories and reflections.

 Real Titles: Challenge your group to use the name of a real-life album cover title, or at a minimum, real-life song titles to capture the essence of their reflective thoughts, eg Coldplay’s album Parachutes may capture your experience of sky-diving.

 Open the Virtual Adaptation tab to learn how to present this activity online.

 In advance, ask your participants to grab their own paper, pen and pencils.
 Brief the exercise and give them ample time to create their own album covers. if you have a large group, allocate every person to a smaller breakout room and invite each person to share their creation.

 Once created, be sure to ask each person to display their album cover in front of their camera, and then, as the meeting host, take a screenshot – you’ll create a fascinating collage of album cover artwork.